Unmanned-Surface-Vehicle/atc_astar/README.md

-# A* with Artificial Terrain Cost for Search Space Restriction
+# ATC A*
-Rule-based Repairing A* local planner ROS package
+A* with Artificial Terrain Cost for Search Space Restriction local planner ROS package currently being used together with USV_SIM_LSA USV simulator.

 ## Improvements